In Massachusetts home that are new to the market show up as a “NEW listing” for four days. From a marketing standpoint your listing is only new once.

 As it stagnates on the market they will start to be more willing to haggle.
 They don’t have the fear of another buyer snatching it up.

 Strike While The Iron Is Hot

-We have established that your “new listing” will excite the buyers.
+We have established that your “new listing” will interest homebuyers.

 And, we have also established that the buyers coming thru your doors the first couple of weeks are going to be your best buyers.